 We may take photographs at our events, at our properties and in our communities to use for general marketing and publicity.
 However, photographs of individuals will only be used for those purposes with your consent.
 We may also take photographs of our properties for the purposes of managing our tenancies and recovering the costs of rechargeable works.

 Who might we share your information with?

 We share limited personal data with our contractors who are carrying out services on our behalf.
 For example, to arrange access if you have requested a repair.
 We may share information with our community partners such as NHS Forth Valley and Police Scotland.
-As well as these partners we may share with government departments, with our regulators and auditors, with utility companies or with other organisations and agencies where we are legally allowed to do so.
+As well as these partners we may share with government departments, other Local Authorities, with our regulators and auditors, with utility companies or with other organisations and agencies where we are legally allowed to do so.
 We may also need to share information with solicitors, estate and letting agents, landlords, Sheriff Officers, surveyors and valuers.

 As a Local Authority landlord our performance is monitored by Audit Scotland and the Scottish Housing Regulator, to which we report our performance using anonymised statistical data.
 We provide equalities monitoring information to the Scottish Government on an anonymised basis.